chitown2016/cdt-1d-cnn-financial-prediction/README.md

 As you can see we have all the necessary columns in feature_data.
 However we will need to reshape it to form a 2 dimensional matrix for each observation.
 At the moment each observation is a 1 dimensional vector.

 The authors use a rolling window methodology to train and test the model.
 Training is done with 2 years of data.
 The next 4 weeks of data is used for validation and the following 2 weeks are used for testing the strategy.
-After the results are collected the starting point of each window is moved by 2 weeks are model estimation and testing restarts again using this new data.
+After the results are collected the starting point of each window is moved by 2 weeks after which model estimation and testing restarts again using this new data.
 The following function in prepare_data.py will generate the necessary indices to access the training, validation and test data for each iteration of the rolling training.

 ```
 def prepare_rolling_simulation_indices(**kwargs):